 In October of 2020, a new construction builder started building model homes, and a Bob’s Big Boy Restaurant announced that it was hiring.
 There is growth happening finally!

 Even though the town is small, there are usually a few homes for sale.
+In fact, Indian Springs has it’s first new home development, Solaris at Indian Springs by Beazer Homes.
 If you’d like to invest in Indian Springs real estate, let’s go for a drive.

 High Desert State Prison